sveawebpay/php-checkout/README.md

 **Via Composer:** if you are using project with composer, you can add library:

-by command line with command:
+by command line with command

     Composer require svea/checkout

-or by adding next part into your composer.json file:
+or by adding next part into your composer.json file and do ` composer update `

     {
         "require": {